I Blink, Therefore I Am.

 It occurred to me that we most probably start our lives that way - after all children tend to talk about feeling good or bad, well or ill, happy or sad, right or wrong, without too much attention on specifics - but that we are educated out of that initial instinctive state and into something less close to the truth.

-Of course I realise that mental illness is a complex issue and that to try to simplify serious conditions could be dangerous.
+Of course I realise that mental health is a complex issue and that to try to simplify serious conditions could be dangerous.
 However, I also feel that if we encourage our children to continue thinking of themselves as a complete entity in which brain and body function as a connected whole, we may be going some way to helping them stay healthier in the future.